Contents

 assert booking.full_name == "Ada Lovelace"

-model_construct() is much faster than full validation, which matters in test suites with thousands of cases.
-For the actual API boundary - including validation error paths - use full validation via TestClient:
+model_construct() is much faster than full checks.
+In test suites with thousands of cases, the time saved adds up.
+For the API edge, including error paths, use full checks via TestClient:

 from fastapi.testclient import TestClient